Why do some startups quickly win big investments while others get rejected?

 A startup’s product is its heart.
 Investors want to know if it’s strong, well-designed, and ready to grow.

-- Architecture: Is the system built in a way that supports future growth and new features?
+- Architecture: Is the system designed to support future growth and new features?

 - Tech Stack: Are the tools modern, secure, and easy to maintain?